swaroopvarma2359/clairvoyance-swaroop/memory-bank/decisionLog.md

 *

 ## Decision
+*   [2025-08-23 18:15:00] - Sanitize AI-generated text to prevent TTS from reading markdown.

+## Rationale
+*   The AI voice assistant was reading markdown syntax (e.g., "###", "---", "|") aloud, creating an unnatural and confusing user experience.
+*   A robust, code-based solution was needed to strip this formatting from the text before it reaches the Text-to-Speech (TTS) service, without affecting the UI or causing application instability.

+## Implementation Details
+*   Modified `app/agents/voice/automatic/processors/llm_spy.py`.
+*   The `LLMSpyProcessor` now intercepts `TextFrame` objects and sanitizes the text in-place.
+*   A new `_sanitize_text` method was added to this processor.
+It uses a set of pre-compiled regular expressions to efficiently remove a wide range of markdown syntax, including headings, horizontal rules, and table structures.
+*   The `process_frame` method was updated to check for `TextFrame`s and apply this sanitization before passing the frame down the pipeline.
+This ensures that both the UI and the TTS receive the same, sanitized text, which is the safest and most stable solution.
+*   The regex patterns were pre-compiled as a class variable to optimize performance.
+*

+## Decision
 *   [2025-05-24 18:45:00] - Update system prompt in `v2.py` for a more sensual, cheesy, flirty, and expressive personality.

 ## Rationale